How to enable Remote Administration in Windows?

 - Check Network Settings:

-- Make sure your network settings allow for remote connections.
-If you're behind a router, you might need to set up port forwarding for Remote Desktop (default port is 3389).
+- Ensure your network settings allow for remote connections.
+If you're behind a router, you might need to set up port forwarding for Remote Desktop (the default port is 3389).

 Additional Notes:

-After setting this up, you should be able to remotely access this Windows machine from another Windows computer using the Remote Desktop Connection application by typing in the computer's IP address or hostname.
+Once everything is set up, you’ll be able to access your Windows machine remotely from another Windows computer.
+Just open the Remote Desktop Connection app and enter the computer's IP address or hostname.

-Remember, if you're connecting from outside your local network, you'll need to know the public IP address of the computer you're connecting to, and ensure your router is configured to forward the Remote Desktop port to the correct internal IP.
+Keep in mind, if you're trying to connect from outside your local network, you'll need the public IP address of the computer you're connecting to and make sure your router is set up to forward the Remote Desktop port to the right internal IP.

 Frequently asked questions: